 TAC L2P Program

-**Please note applications for the L2P program are currently closed due to COVID19 restrictions**
+**Applications for the L2P program are currently open!**

 The TAC L2P Program assists disadvantaged Victorian learner drivers aged 16 to 21 with no access to a supervising driver or vehicle to gain the 120 hours driving experience required to apply for a probationary licence.